shortthefomo/Xahau-Dev-Contest/contest_submissions/shortthefomo-issuer-bridge/README.md

 2. attaching the hook to the issuer
 3. deploys a bridge for the token

-As users now move tokens from one network to the other, the hook controlls the issuance of new tokens into the network.
-Evertime value is returned to the issuer, it then reissues more tokens at the intervals defined on the hook and up to the supply cap set.
+As users now move tokens from one network to the other, the hook controls the issuance of new tokens into the network.
+Every time value is returned to the issuer, it then reissues more tokens at the intervals defined on the hook and up to the supply cap set.
 Now to get users todo that interaction they are provided with a bridge.
 This allows them to move tokens from one network to the other, as this is a bi-directional bridge.

 So in effect if users dont use the bridge no new value is created.
 But if they do the idea is then to get the bridge to fund its self and running of the bridge.

+[https://x.com/ShortTheFOMO/status/1885031391399714951] (Video of example transactions via Xaman wallet)

 ## Xahau Issuer Hook
 This hooks purpose is to issue a token to a network, define the supply cap and independently issue new tokens to a hot wallet (later on these tokens should be used to build liquidity the AMM a future body of work).

 ### Installation
-Setting up of accounts and trustlines needs to be perfromed before hand.
-In the hook-issuer project folder there are two sccripts todo so run `yarn xahau` and `yarn xrpl`.
+Setting up of accounts and trustlines needs to be performed before hand.
+In the hook-issuer project folder there are two scripts todo so run `yarn xahau` and `yarn xrpl`.
 You are required to create x4 accounts on both networks XRPL-TESTNET and XAHAU-TESTNET.
 The code would need to have those secrets used before running the account step.

 Next one then needs to install the hook in the hook-issuer project.
 With the following paramters, using the cold wallet you had setup in the previous step.
 This hook has 5 parameters.